Contact Lens Care

 - Blurry vision

 - Trouble seeing at night

 You'll find these symptoms all the more noticeable whilst driving or using the computer.

 How do you check for astigmatism?

+Astigmatism is diagnosed easily by an Optometrist during an eye examination.
+The curvature of the front of your cornea can be measured using a keratometer or corneal topographer.
 If you experience symptoms of astigmatism, you should make sure you visit your optician for an eye exam.
-An eye test will be adequate for a diagnosis without the use of special equipment or having to visit the doctors.
 Once astigmatism is diagnosed, regular eye tests should be undertaken as astigmatism often fluctuates over time and this will ensure you are also wearing the right prescription.

 How do you fix an astigmatism?